Table of Contents

 In traditional ad buying, advertisers must manually negotiate bids, request quotes, and prepare insertion orders.
-This can easily eat into the time and effort that could have been spent on important things like optimizing and improving of ads.
-What’s more is that it leaves no room for brands and agencies to measure their Return on Investment (ROI).
+This can easily eat into the time and effort that could have been spent on important things like optimizing and improving ads.
+What’s more, is that it leaves no room for brands and agencies to measure their Return on Investment (ROI).
 In comes ‘Programmatic Advertising’.

 First things first, what is programmatic advertising?
-Simply put, it is an automated process that enables advertisers (brands/agencies) to conveniently buy and sell ad inventory in real time, using an automated bidding platform.
+Simply put, it is an automated process that enables advertisers (brands/agencies) to conveniently buy and sell ad inventory in real-time, using an automated bidding platform.

 Different Types of Programmatic Advertising

 Advertisers can choose from four different programmatic advertising deals, each with their own set of pros and cons.

 Also known as an open marketplace or open auction, RTB is the selling and purchasing of digital ad space through real-time auctions.